7 In-Demand Data Analyst Skills to Get You Hired in 2025

 1. SQL

-Since almost all data analysts will need to use SQL to access data from a company’s database, it’s arguably the most important skill to learn to get a job.
+Since almost all data analysts need to use SQL to access data from a company’s database, it’s arguably the most important skill to learn to get a job.
 In fact, it’s common for data analyst interviews to include a technical screening with SQL.
 Luckily, SQL is one of the easier languages to learn.

 Get fluent in SQL: With the Databases and SQL for Data Science with Python course from IBM, you'll learn how to construct basic- to intermediate-level SQL queries using DML commands.